Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

 \section{Local and global bifurcations}

+Central to this work is a bifurcation diagram in Fig.~\ref{fig:trilinear}, introduced by Conte in his 1979 Thèse d'État and revisited by him years later, as well as by Aref~\cite{Conte:1979, Conte:2015, Aref:2009}.
+It represents the space of circulations as \emph{barycentric coordinates}.
+Barycentric coordinates provide a bijective map between \(\Reals^2\) and the plane defined by~\eqref{circulation_1} as follows.
+Choose three noncollinear points \((\sfx_j,\sfy_j)\) in the plane.
+Then any point in \(\Reals^2\) can be written

+We explain this in more detail in~\ref{sec:trilinear}.
+The reduced Hamiltonian evolution equations specified by Eqs.~\eqref{hXYZ} and~\eqref{XYZdot} allow us to analyze this diagram in an especially simple manner.

-Relative fixed points of system~\eqref{N_vortex_ham_eqns} are fixed points of system~\eqref{XYZdot}.
-It is well-known that the three-vortex system has two families of relative fixed points: equilateral triangular configurations and collinear configurations.
-We consider these in turn.
+The symplectic leaf is ellipsoidal if \(\Gamma_1 \Gamma_2 \Gamma_3>0\), corresponding to the shaded regions in the figure.
+It is a hyperboloid in the unshaded areas.
+Relative fixed points of system~\eqref{N_vortex_equations} are fixed points of system~\eqref{XYZdot}.
+It is well known that the three-vortex system has two families of relative fixed points: equilateral triangular and collinear configurations.
+We consider these in turn after discussing their stability.

-Central to this work, we rely on a kind of bifurcation diagram introduced by Conte in his 1979 Thèse d'État and expounded upon by the same author in a later publication and by Aref~\cite{Conte:1979, Conte:2015, Aref:2009}; see Fig.~\ref{fig:trilinear}.
-The analysis below allows us to explain this diagram more simply than previous authors and to extend its reach.
-We assume $\gamma_1 \neq 0$ and define scaled circulations